 Preparation of Manuscripts

-- Text Sections should be typed in Times Roman font (12 pt) with page numbers centered at the bottom of the page.
+· Text Sections: All sections should be typed in Times Roman font (12 pt) with page numbers centered at the bottom of the page.

-- Teaching Notes All cases should include a one (1) page "Teaching Notes" that outlines how the material might be used in professional preparation programs for educational leaders.
-Within the "Teaching Note," authors should repeat the abstract describing the topic(s) of the case and a brief synopsis of the case.
+· Teaching Notes: All cases should include one (1) page of "Teaching Notes" that outlines how the material might be used in professional preparation programs for educational leaders.
+Within the "Teaching Notes," authors should repeat the abstract that describes the topic(s) of the case and provides a brief synopsis of it.

 Use and submission of figures should be as follows:

 · Tables Tables should be used only when they can present information more effectively than in running text.
 Care should be taken to insure that tables can be effectively presented in html, since articles will be in both html and adobe acrobat (pdf).